-- 159 Currently, in IFRS, there is no specific reference to reverse factoring, however, there are accounting standards requirements that are relevant in determining the appropriate accounting policies (IFRS 9, IAS 1, IAS 7).
-Applying these standards requires significant judgement, particularly, as reverse factoring arrangements can differ significantly. - 160 Therefore, EFRAG would welcome specific reference whether this type of liabilities should be presented as trade payables or as a financial debt/borrowing (from bank) in the statement of financial position.
-Similarly, EFRAG would welcome guidance on whether payments related to reverse factoring is best presented as an operational cash flow or a financing cash flow in the statement of cash flows. - 161 Furthermore, better disclosure requirements are necessary in situations such as reverse factoring where an intermediate is used to pay trade receivables (supplychain financing arrangements). - 162 In those arrangements, the classification of such transactions as trade creditors is included in working capital changes and forms part of the operating cash flows instead of representing a financing liability in the financing cash flows.
-This reduces the transparency of information by smoothing operating cash flows and understating borrowings. - 163 EFRAG acknowledges that the IFRS Interpretations Committee is currently discussing this topic and any clarifications on this topic would be welcomed.
+- 166 Currently, in IFRS Standards, there is no specific reference to reverse factoring, however, there are accounting standards requirements that are relevant in determining the appropriate accounting policies (IFRS 9, IAS 1 Presentation of Financial Statements, IAS 7).
+Applying these standards requires significant judgement, particularly, as reverse factoring arrangements can differ significantly. - 167 Therefore, EFRAG would welcome specific reference whether this type of liabilities should be presented as trade payables or as a financial debt/borrowing (from bank) in the statement of financial position.
+Similarly, EFRAG would welcome guidance on whether payments related to reverse factoring is best presented as an operational cash flow or a financing cash flow in the statement of cash flows. - 168 Furthermore, better disclosure requirements are necessary in situations such as reverse factoring where an intermediate is used to pay trade receivables (supply-chain financing arrangements). - In those arrangements, the classification of such transactions as trade creditors is included in working capital changes and forms part of the operating cash flows instead of representing a financing liability in the financing cash flows.
+This reduces the transparency of information by smoothing operating cash flows and understating borrowings. - 170 EFRAG acknowledges that the IFRS Interpretations Committee is currently discussing this topic and any clarifications on this topic would be welcomed.